HSA Strategy Guide

 Q: Who Can Use a Health Savings Account?

-A: Health Savings Accounts (HSAs) are only available to individuals who are enrolled in an HSA-qualified health plan.
+A: Health Savings Accounts are only available to individuals who are enrolled in an HSA-qualified health plan.
 This can be a High Deductible Health Insurance Plan (HDHP), or a Health Sharing Plan that’s paired with minimum essential coverage.

 Q: What is the 2025 HSA Contribution Limit?